berlinplan/berlinplan.github.io/readme.md

 > psychopathological integration: psychopathegration

-> while migrants reject the traditions of people in a psychopathic system, which led populations, cultures, and values of their countries be vanished, a migrant, who leave his country Against social  & Religious Principal, to endorse a more Psychopathic System which perpetuates inequality, is fully psychopathegriert.
+> Migrants often reject the traditions of psychopathic system residents, which contributed to the erosion of their populations, cultures, and values.
+However a migrant that choosed to leave their country, disregarding social and religious principles, in favor of endorsing to endorse a more Psychopathic System which perpetuates inequality, is fully psychopathegriert.
 (186)

 #### why Economy prefer a psychopathegrated population to an organic population?